 Law #8: The Law of Duality

-The Law of Duality says that "in the long run, every market becomes a
+The Law of Duality says that "in the long run, every market becomes a two-horse race."

 - Coke and Pepsi

 It often takes a long time for things to settle down, but in the end, markets usually give people what they want, which is two strong choices.
 Buyers don't like choosing between ten or twenty players.
 It's too stressful.

 A big reason for this effect is that most people don't make their own buying decisions.
 People tend to buy what somebody else is buying.
 Pragmatists buy something only after they see the Early Adopters buying it.
 Conservatives buy it only after the Pragmatists are buying it.
 Laggards buy it only when the peer pressure and ridicule is so severe that they look like absurd for not buying it.
 Market share begets market share, and the rich get richer.